 Applicants: health professionals involved formally or informally in clinical education.

-In order for applications to be considered valid for consideration all requested supporting documentation, including personal statement, must be provided.
+In order for applications to be considered valid for consideration all requested supporting documentation must be provided.

 Applications are welcomed as an open call, with suitable applicants being offered a position on the programme in order of receipt of complete application within the limits of programme capacity.
 Suitability is determined based on ability/opportunity to apply learning to your daily work, relevant experience, and academic record.